 Portsmouth Street Tramways

 Portsmouth Street Tramways horse tram

-A conductor and driver pose with an unidentified horsecar on a service from The Hard to Lake Road — photo purportedly taken in 1881.
+A conductor and a driver pose with an unidentified horsecar on a service from The Hard to Lake Road — photo purportedly taken in 1881.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

+Portsmouth Street Tramways